Legana/ML_vs_homology/07_taxonomic_distance_vs_performance.md

 refer to AMPs in their respective proteomes that overlap with the AMPs in the AMP database.

-Widen data so its easier to add the summed\_inverse\_distance dataframe to it
+Widen data so it’s easier to add the summed\_inverse\_distance dataframe to it

 ``` r